digitalocean/terraform-provider-digitalocean/docs/resources/droplet.md

 * `image` - (Required) The Droplet image ID or slug.
 This could be either image ID or droplet snapshot ID.
 * `name` - (Required) The Droplet name.
 * `region` - The region where the Droplet will be created.
-* `size` - (Required) The unique slug that indentifies the type of Droplet.
+* `size` - (Required) The unique slug that identifies the type of Droplet.
 You can find a list of available slugs on [DigitalOcean API documentation](https://docs.digitalocean.com/reference/api/api-reference/#tag/Sizes).
 * `backups` - (Optional) Boolean controlling if backups are made.
 Defaults to false.
 * `monitoring` - (Optional) Boolean controlling whether monitoring agent is installed.